Population ageing will have consequences for cancer control globally as cancer is more prevalent in older adults.

 Project ECHO is a web-based tele-mentoring programme that enables best practice sharing through combined case-based and didactic learning.

-The course provides training to cancer organisations in a virtual manner over a period of six months, strengthening their knowledge of breast cancer control and supporting the implementation of effective breast cancer control policies and programmes with the Breast Cancer Knowledge Summaries acting as a foundation for the course.
+The course provided training to cancer organisations in a virtual manner over a period of six months, strengthening their knowledge of breast cancer control and supporting the implementation of effective breast cancer control policies and programmes with the Breast Cancer Knowledge Summaries acting as a foundation for the course.

 The initial Project ECHO on breast cancer control was conducted between 2018-2019 with a total of 53 participants.
 Of these, 28 participants responded to the baseline and endpoint surveys to evaluate how well the Project ECHO had achieved its objectives.
 An analysis of the results were published in June 2020 in an article by Mishka K. Cira et al., “Promoting evidence-based practices for breast cancer care through web-based collaborative learning” in Journal of Cancer Policy.